SPEC

 Treasurer

 Enzo is a scientist turned businessman with a passion for sustainability.
 He has a BSc in Biology with a focus on cell and developmental biology and worked in human disease research for several years.
 He completed his MBA in 2020 at UBC and transitioned to supply chain and operations where he gained experience overseeing logistics in the waste management industry.
-Lately, he has started working with and consulting small businesses in strategy, management, and sustainable operations.
+Lately, he has started working and consulting with small businesses in strategy, management, and sustainable operations.
 He is a mentor at entrepreneurship@UBC where he advises budding start-ups how to explore their business ideas, test the market, and undergo customer discovery.
 Enzo believes strongly in the saying “what gets measured, gets done” and is exploring options in measuring how waste is generated and how much is traced down the supply chain.
 He recently has taken an interest in languages and is learning Mandarin.
 When he is not working or learning new languages, he enjoys trying new restaurants in Vancouver with friends, snowboarding the local peaks, biking the seawall, or exploring Hyrule in the Legend of Zelda series.

 Chris Gooderham